Anagh09/Playwriter/README.md

 • public Juliet(double initialLove): Class constructor.
 Create the server socket.
 The IP address corresponds to the localhost (i.e. 127.0.0.1).
-The port can be any number, but you are suggested to use 7779 for Juliet.
+The port can be any number, suggested to use 7779 for Juliet.
 The initialLove value helps to intialize the attribute currentLove.

 • public Pair¡InetAddress,Integer¿ getAcquaintance(): Receives lover’s